seancdavis/sapwood-classic/docs/03-creating_a_site/02-starting_from_scratch.md

 ### An Awesome Benefit!

-One awesome benefit of taproot is that the only files in your project repo are those unique to that project.
+One awesome benefit of sapwood is that the only files in your project repo are those unique to that project.
 Because of this, it's quite possible that you won't have any sensitive data in your files (and, really, you shouldn't track that with git anyways).
-And it's also unlikely that you're building some super secret app with taproot.
+And it's also unlikely that you're building some super secret app with sapwood.

 Because of this, it's *possible* that your code could be public.
 Obviously, there's no *functional* benefit to that (other than *cost*), but it's possible.

-> Note: If you are still looking for a good choice for hosting your code, the primary author of taproot has written an article [on just that topic](http://thepolymathlab.com/free-alternatives-to-github-for-private-git-hosting).
+> Note: If you are still looking for a good choice for hosting your code, the primary author of sapwood has written an article [on just that topic](http://thepolymathlab.com/free-alternatives-to-github-for-private-git-hosting).

 Create the Site
 ----------------